darkquake93/swtor/README.md

 Darkquake's SWTOR Scripts
 =========================

 Enjoy the scripts!
-Check the releases at the top to grab em!
+Check the releases on the side to grab em!

 A more beautiful presentation: https://darkquake93.github.io/swtor/